loco-can/loco-can-hardware/README.md

 | 3   | CAN-H                      |
 | 4   | +6-30 Volt / max.
 5 Ampere |

+### Cables
+The four-pole CAN bus cables should have a minimum cross-section of 0.34mm² in order to withstand the maximum current of five amperes.

+Recommended cable: UNITRONIC® ROBUST 4x0.34 black

 ### Pulse
 Used for speed or rpm measurement.